vegaprotocol/vegacapsule/templates.md

 <dd>

-Allows to probe HTTP endpoint.
+Allows the user to probe HTTP endpoint.

 </dd>